cybozu-go/cke/docs/schema.md

 `records`
 ----------

-the next ID of the record
+The next ID of the record formatted as a decimal string.

 `records/<16-digit HEX string>`
 -------------------------------